Rote learning gets a bad rap. We associate it with 19th-century one-room school houses, conformity and a lack of critical thinking.

 This is due, in part, to the current fashion using computer processes as a metaphor for human cognition.

-“Thinking” we associate with the CPU; knowledge with what is stored in RAM.
-Our model is one in which the CPU acts upon the knowledge stored memory and therefore, our main educational objective is to strengthen that central processing unit.
+“Thinking” we associate with the CPU; knowledge with what is accessible in RAM (having been accessed from our hard drives or the web.)
+Our model is one in which the CPU acts upon the knowledge available in the computer’s memory.
+Our main educational objective, therefore, is to strengthen that central processing unit.

-What is not understood, however, is that in human cognition what is memorized, i.e,, stored in RAM, actually teaches the CPU how to think.
+What is not understood, however, is that in human cognition what is memorized, i.e, available in RAM, actually teaches the CPU how to think.

 In short, we have it all backwards.
 Or more likely, we misunderstand how computers actually work.